Aadarsh-2912/File-Sharing-System/README.md

 ## API Endpoints

+> **Tip:** To quickly test all API endpoints, import the provided `File-Sharing-System.postman_collection.json` Postman dump into Postman.
+This collection contains ready-to-use requests for all major endpoints.

 ### 1. **Root**
 - **GET /**
   - Returns: `{ "message": "File Sharing System API is running" }`